0xGlitchbyte/dk64re/README.md

 sudo apt-get install git build-essential binutils-mips-linux-gnu python3 libpng-dev
 ```

-If you are using GCC as the compiler for Ocarina of Time, you will also need:
+If you are using GCC as the compiler for DK64, you will also need:

 * gcc-mips-linux-gnu